Treatment of psoriasis with stem cells

 What is psoriasis?

-Fig. 1.
-Symptoms of psoriasis

 Manifestations of psoriasis

 It means that if psoriatic keratinocyte stem cells from patient’s skin are replaced by new ones, it will cause the non-sensitivity of these cells to proliferative signal.
 Finally, the psoriatic lesions and inflammation will disappear.

-In this way, stem cells derived from adipose tissue (fig.2) act as immune system modulators but NOT suppressors.
+In this way, stem cells derived from adipose tissue act as immune system modulators but NOT suppressors.
 Moreover, stem cells do not cause any allergic reactions or side effects because they originate from patient’s organism.

 Clinical symptoms before and after stem cell treatment